Antiquated terms like “estate planning” can make your financial life unnecessarily confusing.

 If you’re younger and depend on life insurance to leave a legacy of stability, be sure you have powers of attorney and up-to-date beneficiaries.

-And if you need life insurance coverage, let us know.
+And if you need life insurance quotes, let us know.
 Our independent agents have the expertise to connect you with a policy to meet your specific needs.